w3c-social/activipy/docs/source/tutorial.rst

 Let's think about this for a moment.
 We know that the root activity that we're posting here is of the type `Create`.
-We could look at the `ActivityStreams Vocabulary document <http://www.w3.org/TR/activitystreams-vocabulary/>`_ to find out the inheritence chain, but we don't even have to...
+We could look at the `ActivityStreams Vocabulary document <http://www.w3.org/TR/activitystreams-vocabulary/>`_ to find out the inheritance chain, but we don't even have to...
 Activipy can help us out here::

   >>> post_this.types_inheritance